Donald Macleod (theologian)

-Donald Macleod (born 24 November 1940) is a Scottish theologian.
+Donald Macleod (24 November 1940 – 21 May 2023) was a Scottish theologian.

 Early life

-Born in 1940 in Ness, Lewis, Macleod was educated at the University of Glasgow and the Free Church College before being ordained as a minister of the Free Church of Scotland in 1964.
+Macleod was born on 24 November 1940 at 3 Habost, Ness.
+He grew up at Laxdale in Stornoway.
+His primary schooling was spent at Laxdale Primary School, and later attended secondary at the Nicolson Institute.
+He was educated at the University of Glasgow and the Free Church College before being ordained as a minister of the Free Church of Scotland in 1964.

-Career
+Free Church Ministry

+Macleod was inducted to the ministry of Kilmallie and Arisaig Free Church on Guy Fawkes night in 1964, at the age of 22.
+While there, he had to hold regular worship services in various places, including Corpach, Caol, Blaich, Trislaig and Kinlochiel.
+After six years in that charge, he moved to Patrick Highland Free Church (now Dowanvale) in Glasgow where he served for a further eight years.
+There he often preached five times a week, including two services a week in Gaelic.

+Free Church College

-Choosing an academic career, he was appointed as professor of systematic theology at the Free Church College in 1978, a position he held for some 33 years.
+He was appointed professor of systematic theology at the Free Church College (now Edinburgh Theological Seminary) in May 1978, a position he held for some 33 years.
 In 1996, he was considering leaving the Free Church to join the Church of Scotland, and following a new career as a writer and journalist, but remained in post and in 1999 was elected as principal of the Free Church College.
 He retired from that post in 2010, and as a professor in 2011.
 In that year, a Festschrift was published in his honour, The People's Theologian: Writings in Honour of Donald Macleod.
 This included contributions from Richard Gaffin, Derek Thomas, and Carl Trueman.

+It is possible that Macleod's most lasting influence came through the classroom, where he taught virtually every prospective Free Church minister for decades.
+In 2011, his son, John Macleod, a writer and newspaper columnist, said that there were only three currently serving Free Church of Scotland ministers who hadn't studied with him.

+Journalism

+Macleod was appointed by the General Assembly, in 1977, to be the editor of the Monthly Record, the Free Church's magazine.
+He continued in that position until 1990.
+In 1991 he began to write a column in the West Highland Free Press known as Footnotes, which he did for 24 years.
+The name played on his nickname: Donny Foot.
+He also wrote for other titles including The Banner of Truth, Reformation Today, The Observer and the Stornoway Gazette.
+Some of his articles were republished on his website.